Associated Departments and Centers

 Music Cognition at Eastman/UR

 Music Cognition at Eastman/UR is an interdisciplinary field concerned with applying the experimental, computational, and neurological methods of cognitive science to musical issues and problems—is an active area of research at Rochester that unites faculty and students from the Eastman School of Music with BCS through symposia held four times yearly, cross-listed music cognition courses, interdepartmental dissertation committees, and collaborative research that spans the two disciplines.
 These departments are also founding members of the Music and Sound Initiative, which sponsors interdisciplinary academic programs, courses, and research projects.

 The Center for Language Sciences supports interdisciplinary research in natural language through colloquia, support for graduate students and sponsorship of topical workshops on topics related psycholinguistics, especially language processing and language acquisition, linguistics, and computational linguistics.

 The Center for Visual Science brings together 29 research laboratories throughout the University of Rochester that employ many approaches including optics, physiology, computation, and psychophysics to elucidate the mechanisms of vision.

-Rochester Center for Brain Imaging
+Center for Advanced Brain Imaging & Neurophysiology (CABIN)